danielozano/symfony-todolist/README.md

 README
 ======

-What is this proejct for?
+What is this project for?
 -----------------

 Im just learning about symfony 3.
 So its a really easy project to test (almost all) the features.